vinifmor/bauh/README.md

 # P.S: if you want to launch it attached to your system tray, replace the last command by: bauh_env/bin/bauh --tray=1
 ```

-- To update you isolated bauh to latest version:
+- To update your isolated bauh to the latest version:
 ```
 bauh_env/bin/pip install bauh --upgrade
 ```